 - The Yo me cuido® program, which translated means “I take care of myself,” was developed in 2011 to deliver community-based outreach and health education to Hispanic women to increase cancer-related awareness and knowledge, increase access to mammography services, and to reduce cancer risk through healthy lifestyles.
 Unlike many other programs already in existence, Yo me cuido emphasizes a more personal, culturally-based experience in both urban and rural environments that make women feel more comfortable, valued and empowered.

-We are proud to partner with the American Breast Cancer Foundation, Avon Foundation, National Breast Cancer Foundation, Barbells for Boobs, Wawa, Florida Blue, and Tampa General Hospital to provide these services to the Tampa Bay community.
+We are proud to partner with the American Breast Cancer Foundation, Avon Foundation, National Breast Cancer Foundation, Barbells for Boobs, the Wawa Foundation, Florida Blue Foundation, and Tampa General Hospital to provide these services to the Tampa Bay community.

 The goal of Moffitt’s Health Outcomes and Behavior Program (HOB) is to contribute to the prevention, detection, and control of cancer through the study of health-related behaviors, health care practices and health-related quality of life.
-Their work starts in the community, which provides the greatest opportunities to prevent cancer or detect cancer early.
+The team's work starts in the community, which provides the greatest opportunities to prevent cancer or detect cancer early.
 The HOB program works with all Moffitt clinical programs on studies to develop strategies that help patients and those that care for them make decisions about treatment, get the support they need, and to move from patient to survivor.
 Whether they are working in the community or with Moffitt patients, researchers are especially concerned with the health of those who have long been underserved and have limited access to important resources.
-The program has three main preventative focuses:
+The program focuses on three areas of prevention:

 - Primary prevention – stopping cancer from happening in the first place.
 Targeted risk factors that contribute to a person’s risk of developing cancer at some point in their lives include lifestyle, tobacco usage, HPV vaccination, and genetics.